Galviger/Random-number-generator/README.md

-# Random-number-generator
+#Random number generator
-A little python project I did
+This was an asignment I did for school, so I'll just share it here.